-The library is launching in parallel to PROJECT TAMBOR: a series of intensive hands-on media training courses for human rights defenders working in Rio’s informal settlements (favelas), being organized by our friends at the Mutirão Lab.
-The next training will be running from May-August 2018, where 30 students from across Rio have been selected from more than 200 applicants to participate in this FREE program (with priority access to residents of Rio’s most militarized favelas in the Alemão, Manguinhos, Jacarezinho and Acari complexes.)
-Filmmaker Jason O’Hara will be teaching the Audiovisual Production component of the course in Rio for four weeks in May 2018.
+The library was launched in parallel to PROJECT TAMBOR: a series of intensive hands-on media training courses for human rights defenders working in Rio’s informal settlements (favelas), organized by our friends at the Mutirão Lab.
+The inaugural training program ran 3x weekly from May-August 2018, when 30 students from across Rio were selected from more than 200 applicants to participate in this FREE intensive training program (with priority access to residents of Rio’s most militarized favelas in the Alemão, Manguinhos, Jacarezinho and Acari complexes).
+Filmmaker/educator Jason O’Hara taught the Audio/Visual production component of the course in Rio for four weeks in May 2018.
+We are currently planning the next iteration of the course for early 2020.

 I. Latin American History/Culture (6 hours)